End Parking Mandates

 In layspeak, it's all about how the city decides to use everything between the painted white line of a vehicle travel line, and the adjacent border of private property.
 Examples include but are not limited to: street parking, bike or walking infrastructure, greenspace/terraces, space for local businesses (think sidewalk seating), etc. Modifying how curbspace is managed changes how different street users interact with and experience the space.

-The signs encourage a mindset shift towards alternative uses and away from the defacto use: private vehicle storage.
+We hope to encourage a mindset shift towards alternative uses and away from the defacto use: private vehicle storage.
 The city hasn't officially started this project just yet, but we'll update this page once that happens.
 We hope to kickstart the conversation with a push towards progress.

-Simply, the elimination of restrictive parking mandates.
+Simply, we're advocating for the elimination of restrictive parking mandates.
 Parking mandates (sometimes called parking minimums or parking requirements) are laws, set usually by municipalities, which determine how many parking spaces are required per x unit (e.g. square foot, max number of occupants, number of bedrooms, etc.).
-These regulations restrict the flexibility of businesses, residents, and propterty owners in determining how they want to best utilize the space on a lot.
+These regulations restrict the flexibility of businesses, residents, and property owners in determining how they want to best utilize the space on a lot.
 Parking stalls aren't free, both in direct costs and in the value of land that could've been used for another purpose, so requiring a certain number of them has a very real hand in how the city takes shape and what is allowed to succeed.

 You might think that guaranteed parking sounds nice and now wonder why we want to get rid of your parking!
 We don’t, we promise; we want to get rid of excess, unused, wasteful parking that cities require for no reason.
 The preeminent scholar on parking mandates was the late Donald Shoup, who wrote The High Cost of Free Parking.
 In this textbook, Professor Shoup laid out the case that cities were burdened with nonsense parking rules.
 It was preventing businesses from thriving, housing from being built, and expanding a dependence on cars.
 The studies used to determine minimum parking requirements weren’t based on fact or research and instead were more-or-less guesses based on a suburban environment.